 Sustainability: From inception, Newland Communities designed Briar Chapel to promote the long-term health and well-being of its residents and the surrounding area.
 Sustainably doesn’t entail just a few “green” elements but rather a comprehensive mindset that guided Briar Chapel’s development.
 Our commitment to sustainability includes:

 - The Land and Nature: The land plan at Briar Chapel carefully nestles homes and amenities into the existing topography, preserving the natural landscape, 900 acres of open space and indigenous wildlife.

 - Natural Resources.
 We repurposed materials uncovered during construction as well as historical elements, like a reclaimed tobacco barn.
-Briar Chapel operates on its own water treatment system, allowing us to reduce use of the city’s potable water resources.
+Briar Chapel has an onsite water treatment system, allowing us to reduce use of the city’s potable water resources.

 - Green-Built Homes: All of our houses are built according to the rigorous, third-party NGBS standard, producing energy efficient, healthier homes.
 (See more on that below!)